-Holyoke Community College is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
+Holyoke Community College is accredited by the New England Commission of Higher Education (NECHE).
 Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
-Accreditation by the New England Association of Schools and Colleges is not partial, but applies to the institution as a whole.
+Accreditation by the New England Commission of Higher Education is not partial, but applies to the institution as a whole.
 As such, it is not a guarantee of the quality of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

 It is the policy of Holyoke Community College not to discriminate on the basis of sex, creed, color, race, sexual orientation, age, national origin, or disability in its educational programs, activities, or employment policies as required by Title IX of the 1972 Education Amendments and other Federal and State anti-discrimination laws.
 Inquiries regarding compliance with Title IX may be directed to Interim Title IX Coordinator Olivia Kynard, Interim Affirmative Action Officer at Holyoke Community College, 303 Homestead Avenue, Holyoke, MA 01040, or telephone 413.552.2149.

-Inquiries regarding the status of an institution's accreditation by the New England Association of Schools and Colleges should be directed to the administrative staff of the school or college.
+Inquiries regarding the status of an institution's accreditation by the New England Commission of Higher Education should be directed to the administrative staff of the school or college.
 Individuals may also contact the association:

 Massachusetts Board of Higher Education